Bell Hill

 To qualify for unemployment benefits in Washington State, you must have worked a minimum of 680 hours during your base year within the state.

-You’re eligible if laid off, quitting for good cause, or fired, not for gross misconduct.
+You’re eligible if you were laid off, quit for good cause, or were fired for reasons not related to gross misconduct.

 Application Process for Unemployment Benefits